 - Do babies sleep more when teething: Anecdotal evidence

-- Why baby may be sleeping more
+- Other reasons why your baby may be sleeping more

 - Tips for when baby is teething

-You won’t see them for a little while yet, but when your baby is born they’ll have about 20 teeth under their gums.
-One by one the teeth will break through until, by the age of three, all of their “milk teeth” will be on display.
+You won’t see them for a little while yet, but when your baby is born, they’ll have about 20 teeth under their gums.
+One by one, the teeth will break through until, by the age of three, all of their “milk teeth” will be on display.

 That’s a lot of activity in a short time and, as we said, it’s sure to affect your baby’s moods and routines, including sleep.
 But before we answer the question, “Do babies sleep more when teething,” let’s take a look at when to expect their first teeth.